Skip to content

 <h1 class="display-1">Synergy Systems Online</h1>

-display-1, dispaly-2, display-3 and display-4 can be used.
+display-1, display-2, display-3 and display-4 can be used.

-Make a paragraph stand out
+Lead paragraphs make a paragraph stand out:

-<p class='lead'>Coming Soon, the company bringing Saas and data science solutions for your product</p>
+<p class="lead">Coming soon, the company bringing SaaS and data science solutions for your product.</p>

 Layout#

-Just like boostrap 3, wrap your content in:
+As in Bootstrap 3, wrap your content in:

 <div class="container">